-We have audited the accompanying separate and consolidated financial statements of ELTRAK S.A. ("the Company"), which comprise the separate and consolidated statement of financial position as of December 31, 2022, separate and consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying separate and consolidated financial statements of ELTRAK S.A. ("the Company"), which comprise the separate and consolidated statement of financial position as at December 31, 2023, separate and consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying separate and consolidated financial statements present fairly, in all material respects, the financial position of the Company and its subsidiaries (the Group) as of 31 December 2022, their financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) that have been adopted by the European Union.
+In our opinion, the accompanying separate and consolidated financial statements present fairly, in all material respects, the financial position of the Company and its subsidiaries (the Group) as of 31 December 2023, their financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) that have been adopted by the European Union.